borg-project/borg/README.md

 borg
 ====

-The borg project provides an algorithm portfolio platform.

 Modern heuristic solvers can tackle difficult computational problems, but each solver performs well only on certain tasks.
 An algorithm portfolio uses empirical knowledge---past experience of each solver's behavior---to run the